 Accommodation and Welfare

 The student must remain in boarding for the duration of her studies at Tara Anglican School for Girls, unless living with a parent in Sydney.
 Learn more about Eggleton House (Boarding House) at Tara.
 This is a safe and nurturing environment where the students can practise their English and receive extra academic support.
 Tara does not work with or provide Home Stay accommodation.
-The student must have an approved guardian who is at least 21 years of age, has proficiency in the English language, is resident in Sydney and has provided the School with a police check of all members of the household.

 Please note: Full boarding is the only enrolment option available to overseas students (where the parents reside outside Australia).